 The first time I was introduced to this remedy was few years back during a yoga training in India.

 While oil pulling has seen a recent surge of popularity, it’s been around for a long, long time.
-Like, before mouthwash, dental floss, and toothpaste.
+Like, before mouthwash, dental floss, toothpaste and Invisalign treatment near Alhambra CA. I actually went for a checkup at Oxford, and got a full list of services from Oxford Dental Care – noticing that they offer oil pulling treatments as well.

 In fact, the Ayurvedic text Charaka Samhita — which is over 2000 years old — describes oil pulling as a way to improve oral health and prevent bad breath.